 Whether teenagers drink at 18 or 21 years old, the effects of alcohol can still be devastating if this substance is abused.
 At this fragile age, the brain is still in a developing process and alcohol can seriously impair cognitive functions during such social drinking.

 Upon entering the organism, alcohol is absorbed up to 20% by the stomach and the rest of the 80% is processed in the small intestine.
 Regardless of what type of beverage is consumed and its particular alcohol percentage, the total alcohol concentration in the body is the most important aspect to consider when it comes to the effects of underage drinking, especially for people who want to drive after consuming alcohol.

 After it has reached the small intestines, alcohol will quickly travel to the brain and affect the communications between nerve cells.
-The under age drinking consequences are very varied and can lead to difficulties in maintaining balance, making poor decisions, having slurred speech, etc. Since the brain has many areas, alcohol can interfere with the neural activity in each one of them, resulting in different characteristic behavior patterns such as talking too much, getting overly emotional, getting angry very quickly, etc.
+The under age drinking consequences are very varied and can lead to difficulties in maintaining balance, making poor decisions, having slurred speech, developing alcohol induced depression, etc. Since the brain has many areas, alcohol can interfere with the neural activity in each one of them, resulting in different characteristic behavior patterns such as talking too much, getting overly emotional, getting angry very quickly, having insomnia after drinking alcohol etc.

 What Are The Effects Of Excessive Alcohol Consumption On A Developing Brain?

 Too much alcohol can affect the brain in many ways.
 This substance limits cognitive functioning, alters anger levels, balance, speech and thinking abilities.
 Teenagers who engage in underage drinking are more likely to make bad decisions, spend money unwisely or become violent and extremely aggressive with those surrounding them.
 Some of the unstable teenagers even turn to suicide by alcohol attempts.